-- (a) The facilitator may summarize the social media discussion and file the summary in the rulemaking docket. - (b) When an agency sponsors a social media discussion of a rulemaking, it should provide clear notice to participants as to whether and how it will use the discussion in the rulemaking proceeding.
+3. Agencies should consider, in appropriate rulemakings, using social media tools to raise the visibility of rulemakings.
+When an agency sponsors a social media discussion of a rulemaking, it should provide clear notice to participants as to whether and how it will use the discussion in the rulemaking proceeding.

+93 Making Comment Policies Easy to Locate

+94

+95 4.
+Agencies should display or link to their comment policies in prominent or multiple

+96 locations on their websites.

+97

-Improving Access to Agency Websites
+98 Improving Access to Agency Websites

+99

-4. Agencies should strive further to improve the accessibility of their websites to members of the public.
+100 5.
+Agencies should strive further to improve the accessibility of their websites to members

+101 of the public.

+102

-5. Agencies should take steps to improve access for persons who have faced barriers to effectively participating in rulemaking in the past, including non-English speakers, users of low-bandwidth Internet connections, and the disabled.
+103 6.
+Agencies should take steps to improve access for persons who have faced barriers to

-Making Rulemaking Comment Policies Easy to Locate

-6. Agencies should display their rulemaking comment policies in prominent locations on their websites or provide links to the comment policy in multiple locations, especially on web pages that elicit comments from the public.
+104 effectively participating in rulemaking in the past, including non-English speakers, users of low-

+105 bandwidth Internet connections, and individuals with disabilities.

+106

-Ensuring Access to Archived Rulemaking Material
+107 Ensuring Access to Archived Rulemaking Material

+108

-7. Agencies should develop systematic protocols to enable the online storage and retrieval of materials from completed rulemakings.
+109 7.
+Agencies should develop systematic protocols to enable the online storage and retrieval

+110 of materials from completed rulemakings.

+111

-Evaluating Website Accessibility on an Ongoing Basis
+112 Evaluating Website Accessibility on an Ongoing Basis

+113

-8. Agencies should periodically evaluate their use of the Internet in rulemaking and should continue to innovate and experiment with new and cost-effective ways to engage the public in rulemaking via the Internet.
+114 8.
+Agencies should periodically evaluate their use of the Internet in rulemaking and should

+115 continue to innovate and experiment with new and cost-effective ways to engage the public in

+116 rulemaking via the Internet.